WTCSC/note-to-shelf-MidnightKaze/README.md

 Ok, using this is as simple as knowing these three things:

 - __./note.sh add [your note]__ - Which will do what it seems to do.
 It'll take your note and add it to the grand notes.txt file (which stores all of your notes).
+    ___!
+Just a note, if you want to add a double quote you'll have to do this: backslash double quote \ " (with no space) !___

 - __./note.sh list__ - Which will list all of the notes you have ever made.